About the 1km Pollinator Pathway

 This area features two identical beds located on Euclid Street beside the Harbord Collegiate tennis courts.
 Features St. John’s Wort shrubs from the city and plants donated by Project Swallowtail.

-Planted in spring 2023, this garden was created in an unused bed in a Green P Parking lot across from the Palmerston Libarary.
-Funding for this planting provided by a PolllinateTO grant.
+Planted in spring 2023, this garden was created in an unused bed in the Green P parking lot across from the Palmerston Library.
+Funding for the planting was provided by a PollinateTO grant.
+Although the garden was unfortunately mowed in 2024, with some care and replanting, it has now fully reestablished.

 Manning Boulevard Planter